cheminfo/eln-docs/docs/30_structural_analysis/mass/20_fragmentation/README.md

 ### Analyze the results

-A virtual spectrum will all the possibility is generated and a mouse over the annotation over the peak will highlight the required parts of the molecules to reach the mass.
+A virtual spectrum with all possibilities is generated, and hovering over an annotation on a peak will highlight the parts of the molecule required to reach that mass.

 ![analyze](analyze.png)